Setting Map Extent Dynamically For a Single Data Point

 Add new report parameter called paramCountry and set its AvailableValues properties as follows:

-Add new Filter in map’s Filters collection and set it as Expression to =Fields.Country, Operator to "=" (without quotes) and Value to =Parameters.paramCountry.Value.
+Add new Filter in map’s Filters collection and set its Expression to

-If you preview the report, it should see your map and the parameter above.
+If you preview the report, it should show the map and the parameter above.
 Changing the parameter values you will notice that the map extent changes accordingly.
-The extent is dynamically calculated for Germany and France but for Switzerland it defaults to ‘whole world’, because in our data Switzerland has only one point.
+The extent is dynamically calculated for Germany and France but for Switzerland it defaults to "whole world", because in our data Switzerland has only one point.